 Congo Country Report

 Notwithstanding investments such as a new airport prior to the 2014 oil price crash, the country's infrastructure remains relatively poor.
 Development is stymied by government political interests, lack of funds, and poor administrative capacity.
 A recent revision of the Pointe-Noire Autonomous Port's master plan has improved port operations; however, bureaucratic inertia caused by a still-unwieldy civil service means lengthy delays.
 Corruption is a problem, particularly in the natural resources sectors.
 Although the government is enthusiastic about attracting further foreign investment and the IMF is pushing for reforms to improve governance and transparency, these conditions are unlikely to improve in the next two years.
 In December 2019, the IMF postponed the scheduled January 2020 payment due to unfulfilled conditions and debt opacity.

 Notwithstanding the civil war of the 1990s, Congo has no history of religious or ethnic motivated terrorism.
-However, President Sassou Nguesso's March 2016 re-election led to urban riots and subsequent fighting in the Pool region between security forces and former Ninja militias opposed to Sassou's re-election.
+However, President Sassou Nguesso's March 2016 re-election led to urban riots and low-intensity fighting in the Pool region between security forces and former Ninja militias opposed to Sassou Nguesso's re-election.
 In July 2019, Sassou Nguesso’s foundation launched agricultural development programmes in the Pool region, indicating an attempt to mitigate opposition sentiment there ahead of the 2021 election.